-What all these examples show is that the Bay Area can solve serious problems when citizens and key institutions - including business, government, academia, and the non-profit sector - come together to work toward common goals.
+What all these examples show is that the Bay Area can solve serious problems when citizens and key institutions - including business, government, academia and the non-profit sector - work together toward common goals.

 Thus far, the Bay Area's residents and communities have not made the same commitment to solve the housing crisis.
 Yet there is no more time to wait.
-Failure to establish regional consensus and take concerted action will put the region's historic economic, environmental and transportation accomplishments at risk.
+Failure to establish regional consensus and take concerted action will put the Bay Area's historic economic, environmental and transportation accomplishments at risk.
 Unlike many other policy areas, housing policy is something local governments have significant control over.